 It is time to start thinking about your own needs.
 Ensure that you are not merely reporting for the benefit of others.
 Although you will still need to report to external stakeholders, your impact indicators, tools and processes should primarily serve your impact strategy and help you inform decision-making.
 Focus on what is meaningful for you.
 Progress from impact measurement to impact management.
 If you have a thorough impact strategy and framework, your funders and partners will trust the results of your work and it is less likely that they will impose other indicators.
 Showing that you are in control of your impact will place you ahead of your peers and allow you to lead in negotiations with potential investors, commissioners and other stakeholders.

-Have a look at the tips below, and don’t hesitate to get in touch if you want us to point you in the right direction!
+Have a look at the tips below - that are designed for all organisations with an “improver” level, some might be more relevant than others to you.
+Feel free to get in touch if you want us to point you in the right direction, or if you want to challenge us on this quiz!

 The impact journey is an on-going process, and you should keep questioning yourself: Why am I measuring my impact?
 What are my expectations?
 What degree of commitment is my organisation able to make?
 What resources are we willing to deploy for it?
 Being convinced that a better impact management framework will be fully beneficial to your organisation is a first key step.